key4hep/key4hep-tutorials/gaudi_alg_higgs/README.md

 them and other configuration like logging.

 There are several options that can be changed in the steering file that may be important:
-- The name of the input file is passed to the `PodioInput` plugin
+- The name of the input file is passed to the `IOSvc` plugin
-- The name of the output file is passed to the `PodioOutput` plugin
+- The name of the output file is passed to the `IOSvc` plugin
 - The number of events to process is passed to the `ApplicationMgr`.
 Choose `-1` not to limit it (all the events in the input file will be processed) or any other number to put a limit (sometimes useful for testing or debugging)